 Sue Oliver joined the NHS in 1991 and qualified as an HR Professional in 1994.
 Having completed a Masters in Human Resources Management in 1996 and undertaken the role of Senior HR manager, she was then appointed HR Director of Dorset Community Trust in 1999 and then HR Director for North Dorset Primary Care Trusts from 2000 to 2006.
 Sue then worked as HR Director for a private care company for a year before joining Somerset PCT in 2007 as HR Lead/Director for Somerset Community Health.
 Having supported the subsequent acquisition of that organisation by Somerset Partnership from 2011-2012, Sue took up a 2-year secondment in London and Leeds to support the HR transition and set up of NHSE.
 On returning to Somerset Partnership in early 2015, Sue was offered a role at Taunton and Somerset NHS Foundation Trust, as HR Lead.
 Sue then joined YDH at the end of 2015 as Head of HR for SHS.

-Liz joined the NHS in 1995 and has worked in acute, commissioning and primary care settings, giving her a breath and wealth of knowledge in all aspects of NHS working.
+Liz joined the NHS in 1995 and has worked in acute, commissioning and primary care settings, giving her a wealth of knowledge in all aspects of NHS working.
 Liz has a very strong background in Governance, Patient Safety and Quality Improvement with a drive and passion for improving Patient Care.
 Liz studied for her MSc in Risk Management passing with a first in 2013.
 Liz joined Symphony Health Care Services Limited in December 2015 as the Governance Manager, then taking on the interim post of Head of Operations in December 2016 before becoming substantive in April 2017.
 Liz’s operational and managements skills are exceptional and she is always ready and keen to lead by example.
 Liz has extensive experience and knowledge of managing staff, managing difficult situations, project management skills and change management.

 Barbara qualified as a Nurse in 1990 and has worked with both children and adults in the acute sector and in primary care.
 Barbara led the Respiratory Nursing department at YDH and worked with national teams to improve Lung cancer pathways before moving into the leading clinical research service acting as study sponsor and Principal investigator for a number of studies.
 Barbara was also the Information Governance lead for an acute trust and developed programme management skills whilst on secondment with the Somerset STP.
 With Masters Degrees in Health Psychology and NHS leadership, Barbara is keen to promote reflexivity in teams and has an interest in team behaviours and dynamics.
 She is involved in the Q Community with the SWAHSN, and represents the RCN for NICE consultations.
 Barbara is also a Community Nursing Executive Network member of the Queens Nursing Institute and a member of the South West Clinical senate assembly.